forward/capify-ec2/readme.md

   Use this option to change which EC2 instance tag Capify-EC2 uses to determine instance project.
 Defaults to 'Project' if ommited.

-* :load_balanced

-  When ':load_balanced' is set to 'true', Capify-EC2 uses pre and post-deploy hooks to deregister the instance from an associated Elastic Load Balancer, perform the actual deploy, then finally reregister with the ELB and validated the instance health.
-  Note: This options only applies to deployments made to an individual instance, using the command 'cap INSTANCE_NAME_HERE deploy' - it doesn't apply to roles.

 * :aws_roles_tag

   Use this option to change which EC2 instance tag Capify-EC2 uses to determine instance roles.
 Defaults to 'Roles' if ommited.